ucbcs169fa15/disc3-ruby/README.md

 irb -r ./path/to/file
 ```

-This will load & run the file into the shell.
+This will load & run the file into the repl.

 1) Basic Ruby Practice
 -----------------------